YouwangDeng/Leetcode/LeetcodeNote.md

 * three places to skip duplicated elements

 ### Roman to Integer
-* use array to store the value first
+* use HashMap cache the roman number
-* switch case usage
-* manipulate the data first the apply algorithm, this is more efficient
+* loop from the end to the beginning, store pre value, determine add or decrease

 ### Trapping water
 * use leftMax and rightMax from edge to center